-A little prep work goes a long way when it comes to having meaningful conversations in your one-on-ones.
-Even if it seems a little forced at first, you’ll quickly get into the habit of scheduling prep time and creating agendas (especially when you use Hypercontext’s agenda templates!).
+A little prep work goes a long way when it comes to having effective one on one meetings.
+Even if it seems a little forced at first, you’ll quickly get into the habit of scheduling prep time and creating agendas.

 Here are a few tips to help you prep for your one-on-one:

-6. Set aside time beforehand.
-Block off 15 minutes before the meeting to collect yourself.
+10. Set aside time beforehand.
+Block off 10 minutes before the meeting to collect yourself.
 You don’t want to go into a one-on-one meeting hot off the heels of a sales call or a big team meeting.
-Use the time to review your agenda and truly show up calm and prepared.
+Use the time to review your agenda and truly show up focused and prepared.